Charlie-Ngo/FFBE-WOTV-Auto/README.md

 # FFBE-WOTV-Auto
-I'm creating an automated process to do the daily item for this game using scrcpy and python.
+I'm creating an automated process to complete the Daily mission items.
+The automation will happen after entering the game.